n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Coda/README.md

 1. First of all, you'll have to enter credentials for the Coda node.
 You can find out how to do that [here](../../../credentials/Coda/README.md).
 2. Select the name of your document from the *Doc* dropdown list.
-w.
-Select the name of your table from the *Table* dropdown list.
+3. Select the name of your table from the *Table* dropdown list.
 4. Click on *Execute Node* to run the workflow.